Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Asymptotic randomization distribution of the logrank statistic

 The following theorem shows that Condition \ref{cond:fp_discrete} is sufficient for the asymptotic standard Gaussianity of the logrank statistic $\LR$ in \eqref{eq:logrank_randomization}

 \begin{theorem} Theorem \ref{thm:CLT_conti} holds if we replace Condition \ref{cond:fp_conti} by Condition \ref{cond:fp_discrete}. \end{theorem}

 Although leading to the same conclusion, Theorem \ref{thm:CLT_discrete} differs significantly from Theorem \ref{thm:CLT_conti}.
-The asymptotic Gaussianity in Theorem \ref{thm:CLT_conti} requires infinitely many distinct potential event times and is justified by the martingale central limit theorem, while the one in Theorem \ref{thm:CLT_discrete} requires a bounded number of distinct potential event times and is justified by the Gaussian approximation of hypergeometric distribution.
-Moreover, both Theorems \ref{thm:CLT_conti} and \ref{thm:CLT_discrete} differ from the central limit theorem \eqref{eq:logrank_clt_super} under usual superpopulation inference; the former two fix the potential event times and relies crucially on the randomness of the treatment assignments while the latter one is the opposite.
+The asymptotic Gaussianity in Theorem \ref{thm:CLT_conti} requires infinitely many distinct potential event times and is justified by the martingale central limit theorem, while the one in Theorem \ref{thm:CLT_discrete} requires a bounded number of distinct potential event times and is justified by the Gaussian approximation of hypergeometric distributions.
+Moreover, both Theorems \ref{thm:CLT_conti} and \ref{thm:CLT_discrete} differ from the asymptotic Gaussianity in \eqref{eq:logrank_clt_super} under usual superpopulation inference; the former two fix the potential event times and rely crucially on the randomness of the treatment assignments while the latter one is the opposite.